1. FILM ELIGIBILITY:

-(a).
-The winners will be presented with their Awards and Certificates at an AMPS event to be determined.
+The nominees and winners will be presented with their Certificates and Awards at an AMPS event to be determined.

 (a).
-Awards rules may be changed annually by agreement of the Awards Committee and Council.
+Awards rules may be changed annually by agreement of the Film Awards Group and Council.

 (b).
-The AMPS Fellow members may be consulted for advise in the event of any disputed
+The AMPS Fellow Members may be consulted for advice in the event of any appeals or disputes.

 (c).
-In exception circumstances where more than one head of Department for a particular discipline can be established and verified as having equal creative input, additional supervising crew members may be honoured.
+In exceptional circumstances, where more than one candidate for a particular category can be established and verified as having equal creative input, additional supervising crew members may be honoured.